operator-framework/operator-sdk/website/content/en/docs/faqs/faqs.md

 ## I keep hitting errors like "is forbidden: cannot set blockOwnerDeletion if an ownerReference refers to a resource you can't set finalizers on:", how do I fix this?

-If you are facing this issue it means that the project is missing the RBAC required permissions to update the finalizer of the API's managed by it on the cluster.
-The need for this permission is based on the [OwnerReferencesPermissionEnforcement][owner-references-permission-enforcement] plugin which can be enabled in any Kubernetes cluster because it is a feature of the upstream kube-apiserver.
+If you are facing this issue, it means that the operator is missing the required RBAC permissions to update finalizers on the APIs it manages.
+This permission is necessary if the [OwnerReferencesPermissionEnforcement][owner-references-permission-enforcement] plugin is enabled in your cluster.

-For Helm/Ansible based operators, this permission is available by default in the projects which are scaffolded with `v1`+ plugin version.
-However, for Go based operators, it will only be added in the future plugins versions supported by SDK (v3+).
-In this way, to fix set the RBAC permission.
+For Helm and Ansible operators, this permission is configured by default.
+However for Go operators, it may be necessary to add this permission yourself.

-Note that, the RBAC permissions are configured via [RBAC markers][rbac_markers], which are used to generate and update the manifest files present in `config/rbac/`.
-These markers can be found (and should be defined) on the `Reconcile()` method of each controller.
-In the Memcached example, they look like the following:
+In Go operators, RBAC permissions are configured via [RBAC markers][rbac-markers], which are used to generate and update the manifest files present in `config/rbac/`.
+Add the following marker line on your controller's `Reconcile()` method:

 ```go
 // +kubebuilder:rbac:groups=cache.example.com,resources=memcacheds/finalizers,verbs=update